dtcenter/MET/docs/Users_Guide/config_options.rst

    * NONE for no merging

-   * "THRESH" for the double-threshold merging method.
+   * THRESH for the double-threshold merging method.
 Merge objects that would be part of the same object at the lower threshold.

    * ENGINE for the fuzzy logic approach comparing the field to itself